NexusMutual/docs/docs/governance/governance.md

 ### Advisory Board

-The Advisory Board is currently made up of five members of the Mutual and contains members of the founding team and other experts.
+The Advisory Board is currently made up of five (5) members of the Mutual and contains members of the founding team and other experts.
 The goal is to have a qualified mix of individuals covering three broad skill sets of:
 * Technical expertise: smart contract security and blockchain
 * Technical expertise: insurance and mutuals
 * General expertise: legal, regulatory, corporate governance, and business management

+Advisory Board members are elected by Nexus Mutual members through governance.
+If a vote to appoint or replace an Advisory Board member is approved, the elected member will be granted the Advisory Board role through the MemberRoles contract, which you can find in the [Nexus Mutual SDK](https://sdk.nexusmutual.io/).

 The Advisory Board has power in limited circumstances and is primarily there to provide qualified technical guidance to the members of the Mutual on improvement proposals as well as take emergency action, should it be required.
 The scope of the Advisory Board’s power in governance is outlined on the [Nexus Mutual Protocol Improvement Proposals (NMPIP)](/governance/protocol-improvement-proposals) page.

 #### Advisory Board Members

-The Advisory Board requires three of five members to enact changes.
+The Advisory Board requires a quorum of three out of five members to provide their recommendation on proposals in the Upgrades, Technical Changes, Use of Funds or Critical Decisions on-chain governance categories.
+If members grant the Advisory Board approval to make smart contract upgrades, Advisory Board members can enact changes through the <code>Release New Smart Contract Code</code> on-chain governance category as long as the quorum of three out of five members is met.

+Below is the list of elected Advisory Board members:
 * [Roxana Danila](https://twitter.com/roxdanila)
 * [Hugh Karp](https://twitter.com/HughKarp)
 * [Rei Melbardis](https://twitter.com/Rei_Melb)